yao-yun/neodb/docs/features.md

     - NeoDB instances may share public rating and reviews with a default relay
     - implementation is based on [Takahē](https://jointakahe.org/) server

+## API
+  - Mastodon compatible API
+    - most mastodon compatible apps are compatible with NeoDB
+  - NeoDB API to manage reviews and collections

 ## Languages